 We played about one inning.
 Then, Mrs. Worth told Sarah Billings she couldn’t skip bases just because she hit a double.
 We protested since we usually played “whoever can get the most across the plate regardless of how” baseball.

 Mrs. Worth was taken aback.
 She lost control, just for a minute.
 That was enough.
 We were hellions on the loose.
 She wasn’t in a closed classroom.
 She was outside.
-This was our territory, and since Todd had gotten Joe, Eric, me, and about six other kids were stoned, we didn’t give one shit about Mrs. Worth’s discipline.
+This was our territory, and since Todd had gotten Joe, Eric, me, and about six other kids stoned, we didn’t give one shit about Mrs. Worth’s discipline.

 The park baseball diamond turned into a wild arena of running, chasing, and screaming.
 Baseball devolved into free-style tag.
 Worth was running in her knee-length polyester dress here and there, screeching and threatening and screeching some more.

 A couple of other Toddstones were too high to care.
 We sat in the dugout and watched the madness unfold.
 The we saw our opportunity in the mayhem.
 Remembering the famed prison riot the year before, we started chanting “Attica.
 Attica.
 Attica.”
 At first, it was titillating.
 Then we started yelling at Mrs. Worth to go to hell.
 When it turned into a chant–“Go to hell.
 Go to hell.”–it became major venal, if not mortal, sin.
 It felt good.
 There was something to this sin thing I had never felt before.
 I started screaming “go to hell” at the top of my lungs.